PsuAstro528/project-elizabethg60/README.md

 Lastly, unit tests.
 A good unit test is to check that the matrices representing the vector from sun center to each patch all have a magnitude equal to sun radius; however, I could not figure out how to call these variables in runtests.jl given that they are local variables else where - could use help doing this.
 Also, could use insight into other potential unit tests.

 Sanity checks are done with figures for mu grid and projected velocity grid.
-These are not found within runtests.jl but when running max_epoch.jl For this module, I had difficulty getting PyPlot as a dedendency, if successfully added on your behalf can uncomment using PyPlot line in MyProject.jl and the two plotting code in max_epoch.jl for code.
+These are not found within runtests.jl but when running max_epoch.jl And the RM is plotted in time_loop.jl which currently does not match Reiners 2015 - I will work on correcting the science to get a match.

 ## Project Goals:
 - Put software development skills learned during class and lab exercises into practice on a real world problem